wyldphyre/LockScreenBackgroundSaver/README.md

 Looks for the lock screen background images that Windows 10 uses and outputs them to a specified folder.
 The app is smart enough to deteremine if an image already exists in the output folder, so avoids duplicating images.

+## Parameters

+- `-shownew`: The output folder will be opened if new images are found
+- `-output:<folder>`: The folder where images will be placed

 ## To Do

 - Provide a way to specify that only certain types of images are stored, such as desktop or phone backgrounds.